No products in the cart.

 The Alocasia azlanii plant ideally grows in a higher humidity climate.
 In about 60%, and higher humidity level.
 Keeping the Alocasia in low-humidity levels will stun the growth or cause stress on the plant.

-Brown patches and brown leaf sometimes edges indicate low humidity.
+Brown patches and brown leaves sometimes edges indicate low humidity.
 If this happens, use an automatic mister or sprinkle the leaves two or three times with a spray bottle filled with water to add moisture.

 Fertilizing your plant replenishes the critical nutrients that are depleted in the soil.
 And this Alocasia is a heavy feeder, so feed once a month in the spring and summer, when the plant requires nutrients.